Unfortunately hospitals are neither as safe nor as clean as we would all like them to be.

 This was a wakeup call to the Hospital Trusts to ensure that they have adequate Infection Control Policies and to ensure that Hospital workers comply with the policies.

 Over the years the clinical negligence experts at Hugh James have successfully recovered damages for many patients and have become experts in this field of medical negligence.

 We have access to the best specialist medical experts to enable us to obtain evidence of past and possible future needs to ensure that you are adequately compensated for the disability you suffer.

 We treat every client with sensitivity and care, whilst aiming at the same time to deliver results including the highest financial settlement possible.

-We are able to deal assist you on a No Win No Fee basis.
+We are able to assist you on a no win, no fee basis.

 If you or a member of your family has suffered as a result of a medical negligence, contact our friendly and approachable team today.

 If after talking to us you decide not to take matters further you are under no obligation to do so and you will not be charged for our initial advice session.